 The demonstrative adjectives are this, that, these, and those.
-A demonstrative adjective is used to modify a noun to point out or demonstrate a specific item(s).

 What are adjectives?

-What are compound adjectives?
+What are demonstrative pronouns?

 Click on the demonstrative adjective: